mamedev/mame/docs/source/commandline/commandline-all.rst

 **-[no]background_input**

     Sets whether input is accepted or ignored when MAME does not have UI focus.
-    Currently supported for RawInput mouse/keyboard input on Windows, and SDL game controller/joystick input.
     This setting is ignored when the debugger is enabled.
 The default is OFF (**-nobackground_input**).

+    Currently supported for RawInput mouse/keyboard input, DirectInput mouse/keyboard/joystick input and XInput joystick input on Windows, and SDL game controller/joystick input.

     Example:
         .. code-block:: bash